jsubbiah/nginx/README.md

 $ # browse to http://localhost:8080
 ```

+You can build NGINX POD in Openshift by cloning this project and editing nginx.conf with your changes.
+Nginx.conf is configured to pass all request to google.com.

+`$ oc new-app centos/nginx-112-centos7~./`

 You can also build and deploy the application on OpenShift, assuming you have a
 working `oc` command line environment connected to your cluster already:

 `$ oc new-app centos/nginx-112-centos7~https://github.com/jsubbiah/nginx`

 You can also deploy the sample template for the application: